This post includes affiliate links.

 This pattern is so cute and perfect for pretty much anyone.
-I used Premier Deborah Norville Everyday yarn, but you could use any other yarn, just be aware to use a smaller or lager hook (depending on which yarn you pick) and realize that the envelop either shrinks or gets bigger than for what I wrote it for.
+I used Premier Deborah Norville Everyday yarn, but you could use any other yarn, just be aware to use a smaller or larger hook (depending on which yarn you pick) and realize that the envelope either shrinks or gets bigger than for what I wrote it for.
 So cute though, right 🙂

 MAIN VALENTINE’S CAL POST is HERE!!!

 - 5.0mm hook

 - Premier Deborah Norville Everyday Heather Yarn in the color oak heather and red

 Final size of the envelope will be about 8×8 inches when using the suggested yarn.

 This pattern uses the C2C stitch (Corner to corner) by using hdc’s.
 If you have never done a C2C, I highly recommend you watch the video tutorial below.

 Using 2 color and half double crochet (hdc), make a C2C square of 20×20 squares/tiles.
 I started on the right bottom corner, but it actually really does not matter where you start as long as you know how to do a C2C.

 Fasten off, leaving long yarn tail, weave in all other ends, fold 3 corners inwards to a point and sew the side together leaving an opening as the picture shows.
 Picture on the left shows before sewn together and the right side shows sewn together and turned right side out (sewn parts are inside).